 - MAX Transit Duo (Cat 12) with PrimeCare ($999) - The same Transit Duo with Dual Cat-12 modems as above, with an ongoing PrimeCare support contract (see our MAX Lineup for information on PrimeCare) required to enable all features.

-The differences between the models externally is subtle - with the Duo having two additional antenna jacks and two more SIM slots.
-With two cellular modems and two dual SIM slots, the Transit Duo allows up to four different cellular providers to be ready to be switched between.
+The differences between the models externally are subtle - with the Duo having two additional antenna jacks and two more SIM slots.
+With two cellular modems and two dual SIM slots, the Transit Duo allows up to four different cellular providers at the ready that a user can switch to.

 And as you can see - PrimeCare makes a HUGE difference in price.
 Read more about PrimeCare in our Pepwave MAX Product Lineup Overview.